5 Tech Tools Revolutionizing Personal Finance in 2024

 Indeed, the Great Depression, the dot-com bubble, the Real Estate Market Crash, and the Global Financial Crisis (GFC) taught us a hard and unforgettable lesson.
 That is to be prudent with resource management and portfolio diversification.

 Even a decade after the GFC, 33% of Americans had still not recovered.
+Also, learn about IRS Hardship Program by reading this article.

 More recently, everyone has seen how the pandemic recession and the 2022 hyperinflation have upended the global economy.
 Many people had difficulty coping with mass layoffs, skyrocketing prices, and interest rate hikes.